DekodeInteraktiv/imageshop-media-library/readme.txt

 == Changelog ==

+= 1.0.4 (2023-09-05) =
+* Attachments: Fix a race condition where a 0x0 pixel image size could be generated if the image was being processsed by third party code during the upload process.

 = 1.0.3 (2023-08-14) =
 * Attachments: Improve the identification of original images to generate the appropriate media sizes.